Pursue MD/MS in UK

 This Story also Contains

 The FMGE important topics in the fundamental science section include pathology, pharmacology, and microbiology.
-Commonly repeated questions cover topics such as the Philadelphia chromosome, Methotrexate mechanism of action (MOA), and Cryptococcus identification.
+Commonly repeated questions are asked from topics such as the Philadelphia chromosome, Methotrexate mechanism of action (MOA), and Cryptococcus identification.
 Additionally, ENT and Ophthalmology are regarded as high-yield and scoring subjects for the FMGE December 2025 session.
 By focusing on the most important and scoring FMGE topics, candidates can improve their preparation and overall performance in the FMGE December 2025 session.

 The latest exam pattern and marking scheme of the FMGE Exam are given below: